Commochief/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 1. Search for and select **Resource groups**.

-1. On the **Resource groups** blade, click the entry representing the **az104-03a-rg1** resource group you created in the previous task.
+1. On the **Resource groups** blade, click the entry representing the resource group you deployed the disk to in the previous task _[ex: rg1-az104-student01]_.

 1. From the **Overview** blade of the resource group, in the list of resource group resources, select the entry representing the newly created disk, click **Move** in the toolbar, and, in the drop-down list, select **Move to another resource group**.

     >**Note**: This method allows you to move multiple resources at the same time.

-1. Below the **Resource group** text box, click **Create new** then type **az104-03a-rg2** in the text box.
+1. In the target **Resource group** text box, select the remaining resource group _[ex: rg2-az104-student01]_.
 On the Review tab, select the checkbox **I understand that tools and scripts associated with moved resources will not work until I update them to use new resource IDs**, and click **Move**.

-    >**Note**: Do not wait for the move to complete but instead proceed to the next task.
+    >**Note**: You need to wait for the move to complete before proceeding to the next task.
 The move might take about 10 minutes.
+Now is a good time to stretch your legs and take a short break while the migration completes.
 You can determine that the operation was completed by monitoring activity log entries of the source or target resource group.
-Revisit this step once you complete the next task.

 #### Task 3: Implement resource locks